Humalog Mix 50/50

 What happens if I miss a dose?

 Since Humalog Mix 50/50 is used before meals, you may not be on a timed dosing schedule.
 Whenever you use the medicine, be sure to eat a meal within 15 minutes.
-Do not use extra medicine to make up a missed dose.
+Do not use two doses at one time.

 Keep insulin on hand at all times.
 Get your prescription refilled before you run out of medicine completely.